bluefireteam/audioplayers/troubleshooting.md

 - [Windows](https://learn.microsoft.com/en-us/windows/win32/medfound/supported-media-formats-in-media-foundation)
 - Linux: List of defined [audio types](https://gstreamer.freedesktop.org/documentation/plugin-development/advanced/media-types.html?gi-language=c#table-of-audio-types) and their according [Plugins](https://gstreamer.freedesktop.org/documentation/plugins_doc.html?gi-language=c)

+Also, there is no guarantee that the file extension matches the audio format.
+A file encoded as Opus (`.ogg`) can easily be renamed to `.mp3`, but that doesn't mean it can be played by the platform's audio player.
+Please verify that the real encoding / audio format is supported by analyzing the audio file (e.g. with [Aconvert](https://www.aconvert.com/analyze.html)).

 ### Issues with remote URLs

 #### Unsafe HTTP

-It is very common for mobile platforms to forbid non-HTTPS traffic due to it's lack of encryption and severe security deficiency.
+It is very common for mobile platforms to forbid non-HTTPS traffic due to its lack of encryption and severe security deficiency.
 However, there are ways to bypass this protection.

 On iOS and macOS, edit your `.plist` and add: